-Just announced: Corinne will make her Washington National Opera debut as Mimì in a new production of La bohème in November 2014.
+Corinne will make her Washington National Opera debut as Mimì in a new production of La bohème in fall 2014.

 Corinne will make her Tatiana debut in Arizona Opera's Eugene Onegin in the 2014-2015 season.

-Future seasons include debuts with the Royal Opera House Covent Garden, Vlaamse Opera, Canadian Opera Company, Opernhaus Zürich, and Orchestra dell'Accademia Nazionale di Santa Cecilia, among others.
+Future seasons include debuts with the Royal Opera House Covent Garden, Canadian Opera Company, Opernhaus Zürich, and Orchestra dell'Accademia Nazionale di Santa Cecilia, among others.